cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.lang.String

+Explain why the rule blocks the request.

-The text describing why this block occurred, displayed on the custom block page (if enabled).
+The custom block page shows this text (if enabled).
+Settable only for `dns`, `l4`, and `http` rules when the action set to `block`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#block_reason ZeroTrustGatewayPolicy#block_reason}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#block_reason ZeroTrustGatewayPolicy#block_reason}

 ---